gptune/HistoryDB-Docs/docs/src/overview.md

 If GPTune is run in parallel and multiple processes need to update performance data simultaneously, the history database allows one process to update the data file at a time based on simple file access control.

 In addition to the information of IS, PS, and OS, the history database also records the meta-description like machine configuration and software information (e.g. which software libraries are used for that application) into the JSON file.
-There are two ways to provide machine/software configuration information.
+We offer two ways for users to provide machine/software configuration information.

 * [HistoryDB API](./historydb_api.md): Users can provide machine/software configuration information manually using our Python API.
-* [CK-GPTune](./ckgptune.md): users can define the application's software dependencies with a meta-description file, then CK-GPTune detects the software information using the [Collective Knowledge (CK)](https://cknowledge.io) technology.
+* [CK-GPTune](./ckgptune.md): Users can define the application's software dependencies with a meta-description file, then CK-GPTune detects the software information using the [Collective Knowledge (CK)](https://cknowledge.io) technology.
+Machine configuration still needs to be provided manually by the user.

 Based on the provided information, users will be able to determine which data are relevant for learning from a possibly different machine or software versions or configurations.
 Moreover, workflow automation will allow users to reproduce performance data from the same and different users.